 In our house, Black history is not a month; Black history is EVERY DAY!

 I understand that this is not the case in a lot of homes.
-Especially as we focus during Black History Month, I want to educate and provide insight on what you can do with your children to expose them to Black history.
+Especially as we focus on Black History Month, I want to educate and provide insight on what you can do with your children to expose them to Black history.

 Individuals reading this may be able to relate.
 In a majority of your schools, you learned about the basic Black history around individuals such as MLK, Rosa Parks, Frederick Douglass, and Madam C. J. Walker.
 Did you hear about Lewis Latimer who invented the carbon filament, which led to Thomas Edison and the lightbulb?
 Did you learn about Garrett Morgan who invented the gas mask and the traffic signal?
 No?
 I didn’t either!